dootje-2004/intersystems-rest-performance/README.md

 ## Usage

-Access the user interface at <http://localhost:9090/csp/demo/ui.html>. and the server at <http://localhost:9090/csp/sys/utilhome.csp>.
+Access the user interface at <http://localhost:9090/csp/demo/ui.html>.
+Pick your settings on the left and run the test.

+The server is accessible at <http://localhost:9090/csp/sys/utilhome.csp>.